divyadandru/demo/Readme2.md

 1. Go to actions console -> TEST

-1. Give command "talk to my test app" or "talk to <invocation name>"
+1. Give command "talk to my test app" or "talk to invocation name"

 1. Give other commands according to training phrases in each intent to test the respective intents.